kubicorn/kubicorn/README.md

 Do not use this tool.
 Go away.

+## About

 Create, manage, snapshot, and scale Kubernetes infrastructure in the public cloud.

+`kubicorn` is an **unofficial** project that solves the Kubernetes infrastructure problem and gives users a library to work with infrastructure.

+`kubicorn` is a project that helps a user manage cloud infrastructure for Kubernetes.
+With `kubicorn` a user can create new clusters, modify and scale them, and take a snapshot of their cluster at any time.

 **NOTE:** This is a work-in-progress, we do not consider it production ready.
 Use at your own risk and if you're as excited about it as we are, maybe you want to join us on the #kubicorn channel in the Gophers Slack community.